 The editor and writers at See Chicago Dance (SCD) strive to present fair and equitable coverage of Chicago’s multifaceted dance community.
-The only requirement for consideration for reviews and previews is that a production must be entered by the producing artists/company on the SCD calendar, a free service.
-Artists needn't be SCD members, purchase advertisements or use SCD services to be eligible for coverage by our critics.
-Decisions about the month ahead begin on or before the 10th, so it highly recommended you post your events at least 4-6 weeks ahead.
+To be eligible for a review or preview, the only requirement is listing your event on the SCD calendar, a free service.
+Artists needn't be SCD members, purchase advertisements or use SCD services to be covered by our critics.
+We start to make decisions about our editorial calendar on the 10th of each month for the month upcoming, so it highly recommended you post your events at least 4-6 weeks ahead.
 Editorial assignments are made at the discretion of the editor and according to budgetary restrictions.
 Coverage is not guaranteed.

-Features, previews and reviews seek to offer commentary on companies and venues of various disciplines, organizational sizes, neighborhoods and cultural backgrounds.
-The editor shall ensure balance and fairness in assignments, and in the tone and quality of publicized materials, with the goal of educating, informing and inspiring our readers.
+Features, previews and reviews on our site provide commentary on companies and venues of various disciplines, organizational sizes, neighborhoods and cultural backgrounds.
+The editor shall ensure balance and fairness in assignments as well as the tone and quality of publicized materials.
+Our main goal is educating, informing and inspiring our readers.

 Meet our writers:

-Vicki Crain has been involved in dance as a student, performer, teacher and dance writer for over 30 years.
-She holds a BA in English from University of Illinois (Springfield) and has interviewed notable artists such as Lar Lubovitch, Nacho Duato, Ann Reinking and Twyla Tharp.
-As a freelance writer, she wrote a monthly culture feature for Front Desk Chicago as well as the Chicago-based dance blog Rogue Ballerina (est. 2009).
-Her writing has also been seen in Dance Magazine, Time Out Chicago, Windy City Times and CS Magazine among other publications.
-She is currently the Marketing Manager for The Joffrey Ballet and recently published her first children's book, The Furry Princess.
+Editor-at-large Vicki Crain has been involved in dance as a student, performer, teacher and dance writer for over 30 years.
+She holds a BA in English from University of Illinois (Springfield) and has interviewed notable artists such as Lar Lubovitch, Ann Reinking, Twyla Tharp and Christopher Wheeldon.
+She is the founder of Rogue Ballerina, a Chicago-based dance blog (est. 2009), published her first children’s book The Furry Princess in 2018, and is launching a podcast in late 2020.
+Her writing has been seen in Dance Magazine, Time Out Chicago, Windy City Times and CS Magazine among other publications.
+She is the former marketing manager for The Joffrey Ballet (2013-2020).
 Vicki was the editor of See Chicago Dance from 2012-2013.

 Matt de la Pena